 Finally, reviews are a great way to engage with your customers.
 By responding quickly and thoughtfully to customer feedback, you let your clients know that you are interested in their experiences and want to improve upon them.
 It also shows prospective customers that they will be heard and treated with respect.

 Minc Law Can Help Remove & Respond to Bad Online Reviews

 Negative and fake online reviews can have devastating impacts on you and your business.
 At Minc Law, dealing with defamatory online attacks is what we do.
 We have helped hundreds of businesses confront and remove defamatory consumer reviews from all types of online platforms.

-Contact us today to obtain a no-obligation consultation by calling us at (216) 373-7706, filling out our contact form, or speaking with a chat representative.
+Contact us today to obtain a no-obligation consultation with an intake specialist by calling us at (216) 373-7706, filling out our contact form, or speaking with a chat representative.